SimpleLegal/pocket_protector/README.md

+PocketProtector provides a cryptographicaly strong serverless secret management infrastructure.
+An applications secrets are stored securely right alongside its code.

 The theory of operation is that the protected.yaml file consists of key-domains at the root level.
 Each key-domain stores data encrypted by a keypair.
 The public key of the